 Table Of Content

 Imagine being a new parent and receiving the heartbreaking news that your precious one-week-old baby needs to be assessed for infantile spasms.
-This was the case for Braxton’s mom, and she felt devastated, anxious, and overwhelmed when she heard this news.
+This was the case for Braxton’s mom, who felt devastated, anxious, and overwhelmed when she heard the news.
 Her precious baby boy was experiencing distressing spasms whenever he lay on his back, making it necessary to keep him upright and under constant supervision, even during sleep and diaper changes.

 They consulted multiple neurological specialists who predicted that the spasms might worsen, and the next step would involve an EEG brain scan at the hospital.
-However, due to a 4-week wait that delayed their visit to the hospital, in the meantime, they found Neurologically-Focused Chiropractic Care.
+However, due to a 4-week wait that delayed their hospital visit, they found Neurologically-Focused Chiropractic Care in the meantime.

 Traditional medical doctors will inform parents, like Braxton’s mom, that children who struggle with infantile spasms are at much higher risk of developing epilepsy, autism, and developmental delays later on in life.
 Most traditional websites and resource centers estimate that 80% of infants who go through infantile spasms will have some form of developmental challenges or neurological conditions like epilepsy later in life.